 When reaching a milestone, FitBit offers badges.
 The experience of hitting 10,000 steps involved the device vibrating and an email arriving to announce I had reached this step count.
 It’s all very cool if you’re looking to have fun while being active.

 Beyond the use of Flex for tracking steps and tracking sleep, the utility of the device goes down fast.
-Other features include a weight tracker, a calorie counter, activity tracker, and a water tracker.
+Other features include a weight tracker, a calorie counter, an activity tracker, and a water tracker.
 None of these features act or measure information in automated ways (and that makes sense) – but because of relying on you to input the data, the usefulness is limited.
 The food tracker uses a database that includes a limited number of items (catered to the U.S.).
-The option to add a custom food item is fine, but seems like allot work.
+The option to add a custom food item is fine but seems like a lot of work.
 The weight measurements you add seems to have no real effect other than to show you a graph.
 The activity tracker takes a simplistic look at how a limited number of activities in a database translate to calories burned.
-The same goes for water intake, which might improve it were to also include a water amount from the food you enter.
+The same goes for water intake, which might improve it was to also include a water amount from the food you enter.
 All of this data really should translate into an accurate idea of whether you’re taking in more calories than you burn, and if that actually translates to weight gain (or loss).

 I do see potential in the idea if I were to diligently add information on all data points.
 Perhaps there are more calculations involved that I don’t see.
 The goals it offers are likely just basic starting points.
 10,000 steps in one day is a lot of walking.
 FitBit also emails a great little weekly email that captures much of the data in one, clean email.
 It looks like this: